 Matt Furniss – Atari ST Works, 1990-1992

-Many computer game soundtracks of the 80s and early 90s consist of only one longer cue, sometimes with a few shorter pieces and jingles added.
-As such, these scores don’t warrant individual reviews, even when these works are of outstanding quality.
-What makes more sense is to combine several such soundtracks by a single composer into one review.
+Many computer game soundtracks of the 1980s and early 1990s consist of only a single longer cue, sometimes accompanied by a few shorter pieces and jingles.
+As such, these scores do not really warrant individual reviews, even when the music itself is of outstanding quality.
+It therefore makes more sense to bring together several such soundtracks by the same composer in a single review.

-Part of the ecosystem of European (and particularly British) home computers was that games were usually released across a range of platforms, including the C64, Amiga, Atari ST, ZX Spectrum, PC, Amstrad CPC and Acorn 32-bit – obviously to increase presence in the marketplace and thus sales.
-Due to the technological differences between all of these systems, they would also feature different soundtracks – or rather one score ported and adapted to each platform.
-That was the situation developer Krisalis Software (previously trading as Teque Software Development) and their in-house composer Matt Furniss found themselves in during the late 80s and early 90s.
+Part of the ecosystem of European – and especially British – home computers was that games were usually released across a wide range of platforms, including the C64, Amiga, Atari ST, ZX Spectrum, PC, Amstrad CPC and Acorn 32-bit, obviously in order to maximise market presence and sales.
+Because of the technological differences between these systems, they also tended to feature different soundtracks – or rather, one score ported and adapted to each platform.
+That was the situation developer Krisalis Software, previously trading as Teque Software Development, and its in-house composer Matt Furniss found themselves in during the late 1980s and early 1990s.

-Retrospective assessments of Furniss’ work usually focus on his scores for the Amiga and Sega Genesis – for good reason, given his mastery of these platforms’ audio capacities.
-However, his work for other systems is also worthy of note.
-According to interviews, Furniss’ first home computer love wasn’t the Amiga.
-Instead, it was the Atari ST – at least when it came to playing games.
-However, Furniss was less fond of the Atari ST’s capabilities as a stand-alone audio machine: “[the] Atari ST’s built-in sound hardware was quite weak, other than the included MIDI ports.
+Retrospective assessments of Furniss’ work usually focus on his scores for the Amiga and Sega Genesis, and for good reason given his mastery of those platforms’ audio capabilities.
+However, his music for other systems also deserves attention.
+According to interviews, Furniss’ first home-computer love was not the Amiga but the Atari ST – at least as a machine for playing games.
+He was less enthusiastic, however, about the Atari ST’s abilities as a stand-alone audio platform: “[the] Atari ST’s built-in sound hardware was quite weak, other than the included MIDI ports.
 It was a very basic sound chip even for 1985.”
-That view mirrors the perspective of many game music aficionados, who place the Atari ST’s music a step (or several) below that of the Amiga or the C64.
+That view mirrors the opinion of many game-music fans, who tend to place Atari ST music at least a step, and often several, below the Amiga or C64.

-However, several of Furniss’ compositions for Atari ST games are, in fact, first-rate chiptune music – substantial pieces full of carefully developed melodies, intricately woven moods and displays of technical bravado.
-Two of his best cues written for the Atari ST headline sports games.
-Manchester United Europe (1991) benefits from a pumping rhythm that is livelier than its predecessor Manchester United‘s beat.
-A taut, powerful groove drives a bouncy melody that keeps creatively changing its timbre, while gurgling arpeggios fill the space between the notes and give the cue a lush sound.
-It’s a constantly energetic and fun track – listen to that persistent, cheeky bass riff – that still ebbs and flows organically.
+However, several of Furniss’ compositions for Atari ST games are in fact first-rate chiptune works: substantial pieces full of carefully developed melodies, intricately shaded moods and displays of technical bravado.
+Two of his finest cues written for the platform headline sports games.
+Manchester United Europe (1991) benefits from a pumping rhythm livelier than the beat of its predecessor, Manchester United.
+A taut, forceful groove drives a bouncy melody whose timbre keeps changing in inventive ways, while gurgling arpeggios fill the gaps between notes and lend the cue a surprisingly lush sound.
+It is an energetic, consistently enjoyable track – just listen to that cheeky, persistent bass riff – yet one that still ebbs and flows with natural ease.

-Jahangir Khan World Championship Squash (1990) covers a less well-known sport, but receives an equally solid title track from Furniss.
-Like on Manchester United Europe, it’s a cheery composition, but its lively disposition has space for more breakdowns and changes in direction that sometimes give the music almost a sci-fi touch (when the harmonised leads turn wispy and echoing).
-Still, the music’s generally upbeat mood ties it in with the sports simulation it underscores.
-The cue’s ambitious song structure still allows for constant returns to its main melody, which has a great pop appeal.
-There’s a sense of dynamic contrasts here that is missing from the track’s (technologically superior) Amiga version – this is music that is constantly on the move.
+Jahangir Khan World Championship Squash (1990) may depict a less widely followed sport, but it receives an equally strong title theme from Furniss.
+Like Manchester United Europe, it is an upbeat composition, though its lively surface leaves room for more breakdowns and directional shifts, some of which even give the piece a faintly science-fiction flavour when the harmonised leads become wispy and echoing.
+Even so, the cue’s overall brightness still suits the sports-simulation context.
+Its ambitious song structure allows constant returns to a main melody with clear pop appeal, and there is a sense of dynamic contrast here that is missing from the technologically superior Amiga version.
+This is music that never stands still.

-Lords of Chaos – a 1990 RPG score for a Mythos Games title – takes such compositional ambition one step further.
-Maybe in line with the game’s name, Furniss’ music feels gothic and spooky, almost like progressive rock in its adventurous construction.
-Lord of Chaos constantly ducks and weaves, leading unusual rhythms and melodies into heady collisions.
-It’s a dazzling display of both effortlessly assured songwriting and virtuoso tech skills that make the most of the Atari ST’s sound capacities.
-From its ominously tolling opening figure, Lords of Chaos has a convincing sense of scale – and the fact that it never loses this quality, despite all the joyfully eccentric ideas Furniss throws at the music, is a minor miracle.
+Lords of Chaos, a 1990 RPG score for Mythos Games, takes that compositional ambition a stage further.
+Perhaps in keeping with the title, Furniss’ music feels Gothic and eerie, almost progressive-rock-like in the adventurousness of its construction.
+Lords of Chaos constantly ducks and weaves, forcing unusual rhythms and melodies into heady collisions.
+It is a dazzling display both of assured songwriting and of technical virtuosity, one that extracts the maximum from the Atari ST’s limited sound hardware.
+From its ominously tolling opening figure onwards, the cue conveys a convincing sense of scale – and the fact that it never loses that quality despite all the joyfully eccentric ideas Furniss throws into the mix is something close to a miracle.

-Revelation, on the other hand, is a more modest and focused piece.
-Its mood isn’t too different to Lords of Chaos, although the music is more straightforward and driven, right from the swaggering groove that opens the cue.
-What’s interesting is how at 1:30, the track suddenly switches to a faster tempo, reprising the same melody whose snappy tendencies – already present earlier – now serve it well.
-Furniss manages to create a twitchy, nervous energy that keeps the music afloat and befits the game’s nature as a puzzler – presumably, that tempo increase signals things getting tight and frantic.
+Revelation, by contrast, is a more modest and focused piece.
+Its mood is not altogether different from Lords of Chaos, though the music is more straightforward and more driven, beginning with the swaggering groove of its opening.
+Particularly interesting is the moment around 1:30 when the track suddenly shifts into a faster tempo, reprising the same melody whose already snappy contours now prove even more effective.
+Furniss creates a twitchy, nervous energy that keeps the cue airborne and suits the game’s status as a puzzler – presumably signalling the point at which things start getting tight and frantic.

-It’s not hard to spot what sets Shadoworlds apart from Furniss’ other Atari ST works.
-The composition runs at a full nine minutes – unlooped.
-Like Lords of Chaos, it dishes up a wealth of musical ideas, but Shadoworlds unfolds them at a far more deliberate pace.
-Scored like an intergalactic dungeon crawler, Shadoworlds intrigues from the start.
-Its opening motif swings wildly back and forth between the stereo speakers, while a subterranean bass drone prepares for the slow, sinister beat that will dominate the composition’s first half.
-Furniss’ melodies offset their arid repetition through a lush sound created by harmonised melody leads, evoking a captivatingly sombre atmosphere.
-The composition’s second half ventures more extensively into treble territory and occasionally even radiates optimism – but only until its bright closing melody cruelly falls apart into dissonances.
-It’s a stunning demonstration of how evocative and creative Atari ST music could be.
+It is not hard to see what sets Shadoworlds apart from Furniss’ other Atari ST works.
+The composition runs for a full nine minutes without looping.
+Like Lords of Chaos, it offers a wealth of ideas, but unfolds them at a far more deliberate pace.
+Scored like an intergalactic dungeon crawler, Shadoworlds is intriguing from the outset.
+Its opening motif swings wildly between the stereo channels, while a subterranean bass drone prepares the ground for the slow, sinister beat dominating the first half.
+Furniss offsets the arid repetition of his melodic material by giving it a lush sound through harmonised leads, creating a captivatingly sombre atmosphere.
+The second half ventures further into the upper register and occasionally even radiates a sense of optimism – but only until the bright closing melody cruelly disintegrates into dissonance.
+It is a stunning demonstration of just how evocative and inventive Atari ST music could be.

 Tristan Blanchard says